-In 2007, Dr. Alfredo Rolando Ortiz was commissioned a piece to be premiered on July 22, 2008, during the Tenth World Harp Congress in Amsterdam, The Netherlands.
-Originally composed for four harps or harp ensemble, CUMBIA VERDE was performed by 232 harpists, the largest harp ensemble to date.*
+On July 22, 2008, during the Tenth World Harp Congress in Amsterdam, The Netherlands, his composition CUMBIA VERDE, created for four harps or harp ensemble, was premiered by 232 harpists, the largest harp ensemble to date.

 Among his solo recitals and concerts with orchestra are: